Tea tree oil is an essential oil, meaning that it is the distilled extract of a plant that contains beneficial compounds in high concentrations.

 Tea tree oil is a yellow essential oil that comes from the leaves of Melaleuca alternifolia, which people refer to as the tea tree plant.

 The plant grows in Australia, where locals have used it for nearly 100 years to treat minor wounds and skin issues.

 Early studies suggest that tea tree oil has antibacterial, antifungal, anti-inflammatory, and antiviral properties.

-As a result, people use tea tree oil to alleviate many minor skin irritations, such as acne, lice, and possibly psoriasis.
+As a result, people use tea tree oil to alleviate many skin irritations and health problems, such as acne, lice, and possibly psoriasis.

-Anecdotal evidence has suggested that it is safe, but few studies have confirmed either the effectiveness or safety of tea tree oil.
+Anecdotal evidence has suggested that it is a safe treatment, but no clinical studies have confirmed either the effectiveness or safety of tea tree oil.

 Some suggestions for using tea tree oil for psoriasis include: